Lizzie Borden Took an Axe

 Figures of Speech

-• Understatement: The simple, direct language deliberately downplays the horrific nature of the events.
-This forces readers to actively imagine the full extent of the violence, making it even more disturbing.
+- Understatement: The poem’s simple, direct language and detached tone deliberately downplay the horrific nature of the events.
+This understatement forces readers to actively imagine the full extent of the violence, making it even more disturbing than an explicit, gory description might be.
+The casual counting of “forty whacks” and “forty-one” is a prime example of this chilling understatement.

 Diction and Tone

-The diction—the choice of words—is remarkably simple and direct, devoid of flowery language or emotional embellishment.
-This contributes to a stark and unsettling tone.
-The poem does not aim to evoke horror or pity; it presents the events in a detached, almost clinical manner.
-This detachment is more unsettling than explicit descriptions of gore.
-The poem doesn’t judge, it simply states.
+The diction, or choice of words, in “Lizzie Borden Took an Axe” is remarkably simple and direct.
+It is devoid of flowery language, complex vocabulary, or emotional embellishment.
+Words like “took,” “gave,” “saw,” and “done” are everyday terms, contributing to a stark and unsettling tone.
+The poem does not aim to evoke explicit horror or pity through its language; instead, it presents the events in a detached, almost clinical manner.
+This detachment is often more unsettling than explicit descriptions of gore, as it suggests a cold, unfeeling execution of violence.
+The poem does not judge the actions; it simply states them, leaving the moral implications entirely to the reader.

 Rhyme Scheme and Meter